mjrosi/shood_blog/README.md

 * As a user I can login so that I can book a delivery service (Must have)
 * As a user I can see my login status so that I know if I am logged in or not (Must have)
 * As a User I can view the site's blog so that I can learn additional information and read articles
-* As a User I can not book a date in the past so that my booking is valid (Must have)
 * As a User I can view blog posts page by page so that I can browse without seeing an overloaded page
 * As a User, I can view a list of posts to select one to read
 * As a User, I can click on a post to read the full text
 * As a User, I can view the number of likes on each post to see which is the most popular
-* As a User, I can view comments on an individual post to read the conversation.
+* As a User, I can view comments on an individual post to read the conversation

 ## Admin / Authorised User
 * As an Admin / Authorised User I can log in so that I can access the back end of the site (Must have)